Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 3c

-Jacques married Elmire Elise, called Lise, daughter of fellow Acadian Jean Baptiste Gaudin, at the Donaldsonville church, Ascension Parish, in October 1841.
+Jacques married Elmire Elise, called Lise, daughter of fellow Acadians Jean Baptiste Gaudin and Rosalie Dugas, at the Donaldsonville church, Ascension Parish, in October 1841.
 Their son Joseph Jean Baptiste was born in Ascension Parish in January 1844, Étienne le jeune in December 1845, and Jacques Léonce in January 1852.
 Their daughters married into the Babin and Landry families.
 In September 1850, the federal census taker in Ascension Parish counted a single slave--a 50-year-old black male--on Jacques Bujole's farm.
 Jacques died in Ascension Parish in October 1855; the priest who recorded his burial said that Jacques was 36 years old when he died.
 In June 1860, the federal census taker in Ascension Parish counted 5 slaves--3 males and 2 females, 1 black and 4 mulattoes, ranging in age from 35 to 5, living in 2 houses--on Widow Lise Bujol's farm in the parish's First Ward between Edmund Bujol's plantation and Edmund Bujol & Co.; this was Jacques's widow, Lise Gaudin.

 3d

-Étienne le jeune, by his second wife, married Marie Caroline, called Carolina, daughter of Spanish Creole Joseph Martinez, at the Baton Rouge church, East Baton Rouge Parish, in January 1846.
+Étienne le jeune, by his father's second wife, married Marie Caroline, called Carolina, daughter of Spanish Creole Joseph Martinez and Marguerite Lopez, at the Baton Rouge church, East Baton Rouge Parish, in January 1846.
 Their son Jean Amédée was born near St. Gabriel, Iberville Parish, in January 1846, Joseph Augustin or Augustave in November 1848 but died at age 5 in September 1853, and Thomas Ostein was born in December 1851.
 In August 1850, the federal census taker in Iberville Parish counted 5 slaves--2 males and 3 females, all black, ranging in age from 48 to 4--on E. Bujle's farm; this was probably Étienne le jeune.
 In July 1860, the federal census taker in Iberville Parish counted 11 slaves--4 males and 7 females, all black, ranging in age from 45 to 1, living in a single house--on Étienne Bujol's farm.

 Other BUJOLES on the River